tribblix/tribblix-build/README.md

 The live_install.sh script is what gets put onto the live CD and used to install Tribblix to a hard disk.

-The ufs_install.sh script is a test script that allows install to ufs instead of zfs.
+The ufs_install.sh script is a script that allows install to ufs instead of zfs.

 Once you've booted up the live image successfully, and have the